danielathome19/AP-Computer-Science/Notes/Unit_04.md

 ## The *for* Loop
-A **for** loop is a shorthand, counter-based loop (i.e., rather than being iterating specifically on a condition only, we iterate based on some counter variable).
+A **for** loop is a shorthand, counter-based loop (i.e., rather than iterating specifically on a condition only, we iterate based on some counter variable).
 It allows us to declare a counter, check the condition for the counter, and increment/decrement the counter all in one line of code (similar to the **while** loop example above).
 For example:
 ```java
 for (int counter = 0; counter < 10; counter++) {
   // Run some code repeatedly, 10 times in total (same as the while loop example)